netheril96/StaticJSON/README.md

 To build the test, UNIX-like operating system users can simply call the script `./do_test.sh` from the root of the repository.

-Windows users need to manually generate the `test/userdef.hpp` file from the definition `examples/userdef.json`.
-Then open the solution file `test/mscv10_test/mscv_test.sln` to build and run the test.
+For Windows users.
+First call `git submodule init` and `git submodule update` to pull the dependency down.
+Then generate the `test/userdef.hpp` file from the definition `examples/userdef.json`.
+Finally, open the solution file `test/mscv10_test/mscv_test.sln` to build and run the test.

 If all the tests fail, make sure your work directory points to the root of this repo.